Summary Care Record (SCR)

 A. Obtaining informed consent is required and therefore we do not recommend that SCR consent be ‘bundled’ with another written request for consent, if this could risk the patient not noticing that they may have ‘granted’ consent for SCR accesses.
 One way to avoid unintentional ‘bundling’ of a request for SCR consent, is for a separate ‘tick’ (or an equivalent) on a written form or equivalent.
 Obtaining informed consent is necessary.

-Auditability and the SCR Governance Person (includes training info)
+Auditability & SCR Governance Person model & training

 SCR usage is encouraged where the pharmacist or technician determines it useful and with consent where required.
 A person for each pharmacy will be able to view alerts about SCR activity, and take action to investigate only where needed.
 This person is called the ‘Governance Person’ (SCRGP), previously known as ‘Privacy Officer’.
 Read more below if you will be carrying out this role or assigning it persons within your pharmacy.